• Skip to primary navigation

 Brown date sugar in a jar with a teaspoon

-If you have been following my blog from the beginning then you will already be familar with my oven version of date sugar along with my homemade date paste.
+If you have been following my blog from the beginning then you will already be familar with Teaspoon scooping up some date sugar

 In my humble opinion, the most appealing thing about making date sugar in the air fryer, is how it saves time, energy and most importantly money.